dbak91/RdpOneClick/README.md

 ## Tips
 #### Getting Coordinates
 Use a pen or phone to note down the coordinates while hovering windows cursor over the buttons.
 If prefer windows a tip is to have it so a .txt pad, the security pop up and the LHS of Powershell are all cleanly visible.
-Click txt pad first to type, hover over button, examine Powershell without clicking anywhere and type.
+Click txt pad first to type, hover over button, examine Powershell without clicking anywhere else and type.
 #### Too many desktop icons
 Move original rdp files to a folder and use the tools Path Mode.
 #### Repetitive setup